tushar-c/tushar-c.github.io/_posts/2018-6-25-Introduction-To-Machine-Learning-:-Linear-Regression.md

 So, the code `features[:400]` starts from *instance 0* and goes upto but not including *instance 400*.
 Similar is the case with *labels*.
 For test data, we start with *instance 400* and go upto the end.
 Notice how omitting *(not entering any number)* the start automatically assumes the beginning on the array, whereas omitting the end assumes the end of the array.

-The process we just did above is known as *Data Processing*.
+The process we just did above was a small part of what is known as *Data Processing*.
 Now, we talk about the actual algorithm below.
 In machine learning, to *'learn'*, we need to look at how *wrong* we are.
 To do that mathematically, we define an error function.
 Let us assume we have *N samples or N instances (eg: N patients, say N = 100)*.

 Then if we let $\y$ denote our answer, or *'prediction'*, and $t_n$ denote the true answer, which is available in the training data at training time, then let us call $y_n - t_n$ be called the **'error'**.